Flapkus/monitor-information-powershell/README.md

-#Get serial numer of monitors powershell script
+Get serial numer of monitors with powershell script